govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 GOV.UK One Login or an issuer may want to revoke credential(s) they have issued.

 - The revocation may be permanent or temporary depending on the scenario.
-- The revocation must support at least 4 statuses, Valid, Invalid, Suspended and Application specific.
+- The revocation must support at least 2 statuses Valid, Invalid.
 - The revocation mechanism must be secure, privacy preserving and scalable to billions of records.

 Some example scenarios are